limosoft-de/raffytimelapse/README.md

 This program is completly free of charge, open-source and without any advertisement.
 Please feel free to report any bugs or feature request as Issues.

 ## Translations
 If you speak a language that I don't speak, please feel free to help translate Raffy Timelapse.
-Translations can be easily submitted via POEditor: https://poeditor.com/join/project/NvVnFAiGax
+Translations can be easily submitted inside the Raffy Timelapse <a href="https://poeditor.com/join/project/NvVnFAiGax" target="_blank">POEditor Project</a>.